intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_inference.md

 pip install 'neural-compressor>=1.8.1,<=1.11.0'
 ```
 **Quantization without extra accelerator**
-Without extra accelerator, `Model.quantize()` returns a keras module with desired precision and accuracy.
+Without extra accelerators, `Model.quantize()` returns a Keras module with desired precision and accuracy.
 Taking MobileNetV2 as an example, you can add quantization as below:
 ```python
 import tensorflow as tf
 from tensorflow.keras.applications.mobilenet_v2 import MobileNetV2